Skip to main content

 See Health IT Programs/Initiatives, Advisory Committees, and Resources pages for more information.

-The Community Information Exchange (CIE) Policy & Program Unit
+Community Information Exchange (CIE) Policy & Program

-The Community Information Exchange (CIE) Policy & Program Unit is responsible for setting the strategic direction for the use of CIE statewide and supporting Medicaid programmatic and administrative functions.
+The Community Information Exchange (CIE) Policy & Program Team is responsible for setting the strategic direction for the use of CIE statewide and supporting Medicaid programmatic and administrative functions.
 This includes managing CIE policy, partner engagement, as well as the development, implementation, and operations of the CIE program.
 In particular, the unit provides new CIE technology services to support new Medicaid Health Related Social Needs (HRSN) services such as housing, nutrition, and climate supports offered under Oregon's historic 1115 Medicaid Waiver (2022-2027).

 Lisa Parker, Manager